 When St. Patrick’s Day falls on a Friday the obligation to abstain from eating meat does not have to be adhered to.

 When March 17 falls during Holy Week, the actual celebration date can be moved.
-In 1940 St. Patrick's Day was observed on April 3 in order to avoid clashing with Palm Sunday, and again in 2008, when it was observed on March 15.
+In 1940, St. Patrick's Day was observed on April 3 in order to avoid clashing with Palm Sunday, and again in 2008, when it was observed on March 15.
 St. Patrick's Day will not fall within Holy Week again until 2160 – when it will fall on the Monday before Easter.